-(i) Employees authorized to use their personal vehicle in carrying out duties for the Board shall be reimbursed.
-Each July the Kilometer Allowance should be adjusted to reflect the rate established by the Victoria aggregate cost of operating a mid size automobile or, when the Victoria aggregate cost is not available, the British Columbia aggregate cost.
-The Board will provide the Union with the cost analysis used to determine the current Vehicle Standard Cost as established by the Runzheimer Vehicle Standard Cost Schedule or, if not available, another source as agreed to by the Union and the Board. (ii) In addition to (i) above, a vehicle use compensation of sixty dollars (\$60.00) per month will be paid to employees who are authorized to use their personal vehicle for transporting to/from job sites both School Board and personal tools, materials, and fellow employees, when mileage exceeds one hundred kilometers (100 km) per month.
+- (i) Employees authorized to use their personal vehicle in carrying out duties for the Board shall be reimbursed.
+Each January the Kilometer Allowance should be adjusted to reflect the CRA allowable rate for British Columbia. - (ii) In addition to (i) above, a vehicle use compensation of sixty dollars (\$60.00) per month will be paid to employees who are authorized to use their personal vehicle for transporting to/from job sites both School Board and personal tools, materials, and fellow employees, when mileage exceeds one hundred kilometers (100 km) per month.